 Conclusion

 The color of a great white shark is much more than a simple aesthetic feature; it's a critical adaptation that has evolved over millions of years to enhance their survival.
-The countershading pattern allows them to blend seamlessly into their marine environment, increasing their hunting success and helping them to avoid predators.
+The countershading pattern allows them to blend without friction into their marine environment, increasing their hunting success and helping them to avoid predators.
 By understanding the nuances of their coloration, we gain a deeper appreciation for the complexity and beauty of these apex predators.